EmmanuelOwusu/ML-From-Scratch/README.md

 * Linear Regression is used for solving Regression problem.

+* In Linear regression, we predict the value of continuous variables

 ## Logistic Regression

 * Logistic Regression is used to predict the categorical dependent variable using a given set of independent variables.

 * Logistic regression is used for solving Classification problems.

+* In logistic Regression, we predict the values of categorical variables.